jmtalarn/elm-personal-site/content/posts/2017-06-12-foundation-sites-6-angular-2-application.md

 npm install -g @angular/cli
 ```

-You can show all available commands with the <code>ng help</code> command.
+You can show all available commands with the `ng help` command.

 Once it is installed we can create the application skeleton with the following command.
 You can also add support to Sass, using the style parameter with the scss or sass option, depending on your preferences.